 Job title : Office Manager

 Organisation : Water Reuse Europe

 Bio :Graduated with a PhD from Cranfield University in 2006, Kristell Le Corre Pidou pursued her career in research with a particular interest in water recycling and reuse.
 She worked on a variety of research projects in the UK, France and Australia and also worked at the Gironde Council, Bordeaux, France, where she coordinated the EU project Water and Territories (SUDOE – INTERREG IVB) on new perspectives for water governance (2009).
 As a Research Fellow at the Advanced Water Management Centre at the University of Queensland (Australia), she led a research project on hospital wastewater characterisation, which was conducted in the context of the Western Corridor recycling scheme.
-Since 2014, Kristell has worked at the Cranfield Water Science Institute as a Research Fellow on the EC funded DEMOWARE project.
+Since 2014, Kristell has worked at the Cranfield Water Science Institute as a Research Fellow in Water Reuse.